 This shows the major changes following the development of Jessop’s Floating Harbour.
 The two major bridges across The Cut (new course of the Avon) are Halford Bridge, now Bedmister Bridge and Hills Bridge, now Bath Road Bridge.
 Both were named after the engineers that built them and opened in 1809.
 Prince Street Bridge is also opened in 1809 as a drawbridge linking the city to Spike Island.
 Then in 1815 the Commercial Road Swing Bridge joined Redcliffe to Spike Island across Bathurst Lock.

 The other major new bridge is St Phillips which replaced a ferry at Counterslip in 1841.
 It would remain a toll bridge until 1875.

 At this time (1844) IK Brunel was engaged in considerably improving the original Jessops Junction Lock at Cumberland Basin.

 There were by then numerous docks and shipyards dug into the sides of the Floating Harbour.

 Champion’s Wet Dock was built by William Champion to the East of Cumberland Basin in 1768 but following his bankruptcy became Merchant’s Dock in 1770.
 To the East of this Stotherts Shipyard (Hotwell), a dry dock, was built in 1770.
-The Graving Dry Dock in Charles Hill Shipyard was built in 1809 and still exists in 2018.
+The Graving Dry Dock in Charles Hill Shipyard was built in 1809 and still operates as a working dock.
 Adjacent stood Great Western Dockyard which was built in 1839 to build the SS Great Britain which was launched in 1843.

 On the North side of Wapping were numerous shipbuilding docks on the sites of Princes Wharf and Merchants Quay.
 On the West side of the mouth of Augustines Reach was Albert Dry Dock.
 Then along the Grove was first Mud Dock (West) followed by Mud Dock (East).